openware/peatio/docs/setup-ubuntu.md

 is provided in `config/application.yml`.
 PLEASE USE IT IN DEVELOPMENT/TEST ENVIRONMENT ONLY!

-Set (or simply uncomment) pusher-related settings in `config/application.yml`.
+Set pusher-related settings in `config/application.yml`.

 You can always find more details about pusher configuration at [pusher website](http://pusher.com)

 #### Setup bitcoind rpc endpoint

-Edit `config/currencies.yml`.
+Edit `config/seed/currencies.yml`.

 Replace `username:password` and `port`.
 `username` and `password` should only contain letters and numbers,